vechain/grant-program/applications/nft-moon-metaverse-M2.md

 #### What will be done for the development of VeChain

 1. A Smart Contract For VeChain will be created (the bridge will do this)
-2. Creating 15-25% of all types of NFT on VeChain (via bridge)
+2. Creating 15-25% of all types of NFT on VeChain (via bridge.
+This is our assumption, since users decide for themselves which network they use)
 3. Updating the Smart contract for the needs of the Metaverse
 4. Launching a Metaverse on the VeChain blockchain (after alpha is released)

+This will give a new influx of users to VeChain.
+After launching the metaverse, users will move between networks.
+Example: A user has a plot of land in the Polygon network, he transfers the plot to the VeChain network via a bridge, the sale takes place on the marketplace with the participation of VeChain, then the user decides which network he will use next.

 #### Mockups/Designs of any UI components